Teaching English to Speakers of Other Languages (TESOL) (Graduate Certificate)

 TSL 665 Practicum in ELL: Elementary and TSL 667 Practicum in ELL: Secondary require prerequisites of EDU 311 Secondary Reading Techniques, EDU 315 Psychology and Education of the Exceptional Child and EDU 430 Teaching Students with Reading Deficits or EDU 521 Teaching Students with Reading Deficits.

-3. Earn a minimum overall GPA of 3.0, with no more than one grade of C in all required coursework.
+1. Earn a minimum overall GPA of 3.0, with no more than 6 credit hours of C in all required coursework.